charleshorzz/react-native-workshop-expense-tracker-boilerplate/README.md

 npm run generate:graphql
 ```

-6. Notice that under the libs folder, graphql.ts will be auto-generated
+6. Notice that under the `libs` folder, `graphql.ts` will be auto-generated

 ## Checkpoint 6: Integrate GraphQL in home screen

-1. Open index.tsx, below is a simple example to get transactions
+1. Open `index.tsx`, below is a simple example to get transactions

 ```
 const { data, loading, refetch } = useGetTransactionsQuery({